stencillogic/Start-with-Rust-fast/README.md

 // adding strings
 let s1 = String::from("first");
 let s2 = String::from(" second");
-let s3 = s1 + &s2 + "abc";        // s1 is movd to s3 and is not usable after this line
+let s3 = s1 + &s2 + "abc";        // s1 is moved to s3 and is not usable after this line

 // deref coercion
 let s = "string".to_string();